Search

 Family violence is any form of abuse or neglect that a child or adult experiences from a family member, or from someone with whom they have an intimate relationship.
 It has also been described as the abuse of power within relationships of family, trust, or dependency that endangers another person.

-Overall, family (or domestic) violence is a pattern of behaviour used by one person to gain power and control over another with whom they have or have had an intimate relationship.
-It can include any of many forms of behaviours.
+Overall, intimate partner and family violence are a pattern of behaviour used by one person to gain power and control over another with whom they have or have had an intimate relationship.
 There are additional dimensions to harassment and violence in a family relationship that are unique, such as:

 • using property, pets, or children to threaten and intimidate,